PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-09 10:15:58
+Last updated: 2024-04-09 10:17:10
-Random Quote: She had a nice face, her booty was in place, but Barney don't chase. - Barney Stinson
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher